 Creative Sticks Parent & Toddler Forest School

-Every Friday morning in May, Polly Whyte will be running forest fun and muddy mornings with her Creative Sticks Parent and Toddler Forest school, playing in nature and making new friends.
+We’re so pleased to have a regular Forest School back in the wood this year!
+After a successful pilot in May, Polly Whyte will be running forest fun and muddy mornings with her Creative Sticks Parent and Toddler Forest school through the Summer, playing in nature and making new friends.
 Activities will focus on the children’s interests, including bug hunts, a mud kitchen, natural crafts, and much more, with mini-activities for grown-ups to re-connect them with nature, too.

 July 4th – 6th

 Come and join the race to find as much wildlife as we can in 24 hours!
-Join wildlife survey activities from 12-10 pm on Saturday and 4 am (for the dawn chorus!) to 12 pm on Sunday.
-You’re welcome to drop in for as long as you like or to book an overnight ticket and stay for the whole thing.
+Participate in wildlife survey activities from midday to 11pm on Saturday and from 5am (for the dawn chorus!) to 12pm on Sunday.
+You’re welcome to drop in for as long as you like, or you can book an overnight ticket to stay for the whole event.

-Surveys may include pond-dipping (always a joy for kids and adults alike!), bug hunting, mammal monitoring, wildflower ID, and moth trapping (all with safe catch-and-release and maximum welfare in mind).
+Surveys include pond-dipping (always a joy for kids and adults alike), bug hunting, mammal monitoring, wildflower ID, and moth trapping (all with safe catch-and-release and maximum welfare in mind).

 Hazel Hill Wood Build Weeks

-Save the dates between 14th to 27th July while we firm up the details.
+Save the dates between 4th and 20th of August while we firm up the details.
 Sign up here to hear all the news!

 Autumn Conservation weekend